Introduction

 Compilation

-Mélodium can be build and installed through the Rust cargo
+Mélodium can be build and installed through the Rust cargo command.

 This method is available for all supported platforms, and require to have the Rust Environment installed and ready to work.